Barbara Hannigan / Tonhalle Orchestra Zurich

 The fourth movement, “Variations” is short and uses popular-sounding, almost folk melodic elements.
 At times, the music reminded me of funfair sceneries.
 However, through its colorful polytonality and the rich polyphony, the music avoided slipping off into platitudes.

 The final movement forms a stark contrast, exhibiting almost Mahlerian breadth and beauty, building up dramatically, up to extreme emotionality.
-Barbara Hannigan kept the enormous masses of sound well under control, singing the Countess Geschwitz’ short verses towards the orchestra—yet remained perfectly audible and understandable.
+Barbara Hannigan kept the enormous masses of sound well under control, singing the Countess Geschwitz’ short verses towards the orchestra.
+Yet, she remained perfectly audible and understandable.

-It was only when she accepted the applause that we could realize & see how much of her physical forces and reserves she had given into this music!
+Only when she accepted the applause one could realize & see how much of her physical forces and reserves she had given into this music!

 Debussy: “Nuages” from “Trois Nocturnes“, L.91